Romario-Negreiros/Ecommerce/README.md

 -----------------------------------------------------------------------------------------------------------------------------

+## Status
+* FakeStore API which is the one i'm using to fetch the products, is currently downed.

 #### Brief
 * Every route will have a header component
 * Main page contains a searcher, to filter the products' list, and also the product's list